-Bryan Clark is a Texas musician, producer, and educator whose career spans multiple genres, continents, and disciplines.
-He launched his professional journey opening for jazz guitar legend Larry Carlton and has since built an extensive career as a session musician, composer, sound designer, and producer, working in Los Angeles, Austin, and Nashville.
+Bryan Clark is a Nashville, TN based musician, producer, composer, sound designer, educator, writer, podcaster, and creative technologist whose career spans multiple genres, continents, and disciplines.
+He launched his professional journey opening for jazz guitar legend Larry Carlton and has since built an expansive career as a session musician, recording artist, producer, composer, and sonic experimenter.

-Bryan was an in-house producer at the legendary Blackbird Studio in Nashville for eight and a half years and a faculty member at The Blackbird Academy and the University of New Haven, where he taught audio production, engineering, and publishing.
-He also served on faculty at Belmont University and Vanderbilt University, teaching electroacoustic composition, sound design, jazz guitar, contemporary music production, and the history of American song.
+Bryan was an in-house producer at the legendary Blackbird Studio in Nashville for eight and a half years and served on faculty at The Blackbird Academy and the University of New Haven, where he taught audio production, engineering, and publishing.
+He has also served on faculty at Belmont University and Vanderbilt University, teaching electroacoustic composition, sound design, jazz guitar, contemporary music production, and the history of American song.

-As Co-Founder of Modern Music Masters, Bryan leads an industry-leading online music education platform featuring multiple Grammy-winning faculty such as Jerry Douglas, Paul Franklin, and Viktor Krauss.
+As Co-Founder of Modern Music Masters, Bryan helps lead an industry-leading online music education platform featuring multiple Grammy-winning faculty, including Jerry Douglas, Paul Franklin, and Viktor Krauss.
+His educational work reflects his long-standing belief that musicianship, recording, creativity, and technology are deeply connected.

 Professional Affiliations: